Share On

 Stay Informed

-• Identify reliable sources for information about confirmed cases in your area and more broadly (such as the USDA APHIS site and your state veterinarian, for folks in the US).
+• Identify reliable sources for information about confirmed cases in your area and more broadly (such as the USDA APHIS site and your state veterinarian for folks in the U.S.).

-• Consider setting up google alerts for HPAI updates in your area.
+• Consider setting up Google alerts for HPAI updates in your area.

 • Stay current regarding any avian influenza-related restrictions in your area.